-10. INTER POVINCIAL TRAVEL

 9. SALE OF ALCOHOL

-The sale of alcohol by a licenced premises for off-site consumption is permitted between the hours of 10h00 and 18h00 from Mondays to Fridaya (excluding Saturdays - Sundays).
+The sale of alcohol from retail outlets for off-site consumption is permitted between the hours of 10h00 and 18h00 from Mondays to Thursdays (excluding Fridays- Sundays).

-Alcohol sales for on-site consumption is permitted as per license conditions up to 22h00.
-These provisions do not apply to duty free shops at airports who are permitted to trade in accordance with their licenses.
+Alcohol sales for on-site consumption is permitted as per license conditions up to 20h00.

 Registered wineries, wine farms, micro -breweries and micro-distilleries may continue to operate and offer wine-tastings and other brew-tastings.
-The selling of wine and other brews to the public for off-site and on-site consumption is permitted until 22h00 subject to social distancing and health protocols.
+The selling of wine and other brews to the public for off-site and on-site consumption is permitted until 20h00 subject to social distancing and health protocols.

 Transportation of liquor is permitted.